[ADAM WAKES UP #1] a sandbox mindfuck

 “Adam Wakes up” is an investigational mind-fuck alas Philip Dick’s Time Out of Joint most commonly known as the Truman’s show.

 The sandbox is called Sandytown.
-It features brainwashing, music torture and sense deprivation, a fake town, behavioral scientists, hive-mind experiments on ants and people, a reality show, a serial killer, human-ant hybridation, a televised robot clash in Argle Town.
-All seasoned with a generous fix of paranoia and conspiracy, think of Philip K Dick’s A Scanner Darkly.
+It features brainwashing, music torture and sense deprivation, a fake town, behaviuoral scientists, hive-mind experiments on ants and people, a reality show, a serial killer, human-ant hybridation, a televised robot clash in Argle Town.
+All seasoned with a generous fix of paranoia and conspiracy, think of Philip K Dick’s A Scanner Darkly meet Twin Peaks meet Dark City.

-Kenneth Hite does an excellent job in Bookhounds of London for ToC: He leave the choice to season your London campign with different souces: Sordid, Technicolour and Arabesque.
+Kenneth Hite does an excellent job in Bookhounds of London for ToC: He leave the choice to season your London campaign with different sources: Sordid, Technicolour and Arabesque.

 Three modes of play: